ssmolkin1/git-push-all/README.md

 # Git-push-all (gal)
 `gal` is a small utility allowing you to quickly commit and push your entire git branch.
-Gal also automates setup of git credential storage with `libsecret` (works with Linux Debian distros only).
+Gal also automates setup of git credential storage with `libsecret` (works with Linux Arch-based distros only).

 ## Installation
 ```bash